openedx/edx-documentation/en_us/install_operations/source/configuration/enable_badging.rst

 following set up and configuration tasks.

 ..
 Note::
-  Before proceeding, review :ref:`Guidelines for Updating the edX Platform`.
+  Before proceeding, review :ref:`Guidelines for Updating the Open edX Platform`.

 *****************************************************************
 Make Sure that Certificates are Enabled